Are you planning to visit Mount Bromo without a tour? Here’s how you can trek one of the most famous volcanoes in Indonesia without a guided tour.

 Um, well… technically, yes.
-If you visit Mount Bromo on a tour, you definitely have to pay the entrance fee that costs 218.000 IDR (15 €) on weekdays and 320.000 IDR (22 €) on weekends.
+If you visit Mount Bromo on a tour, you definitely have to pay the entrance fee that costs 218.000 IDR (15 €) on weekdays and 320.000 IDR (22 €) on weekends (as of 2017).
 This is a foreigner ticket for Mount Bromo itself, not the viewpoints, so don’t pay it if you won’t visit the crater.
 Many locals will try to scam you with the ticket prices, so be careful.

 There’s another 10.000 IDR (0.7 €) entrance ticket that you need for the viewpoints.
 This ticket is sold before you enter the village of Cemoro Lawang, although we just took our backpacks and left the scene without paying the fee.